Bulgaria's President Appoints New Caretaker PM

 (MENAFN- IANS) Sofia, Aug 9 (IANS) Bulgaria's President Rumen Radev on Friday nominated Goritsa Grancharova - Kozhareva as new caretaker prime minister, tasking her with proposing a caretaker government.

-The constitution does not specify a deadline for the caretaker prime Minister to present the cabinet lineup, but the president has requested this to be done by August 19, Xinhua news agency reported.
+The constitution does not specify a deadline for the caretaker prime Minister to present the cabinet lineup, but the president has requested this to be done by Aug.
+19.

 Kozhareva's cabinet will replace the current caretaker government led by Dimitar Glavchev, who was appointed on April 9 after the resignation of Prime Minister Nikolai Denkov on March 5.
 The parliament had failed to produce a regular cabinet after the snap elections on June 9.

-Glavchev, who previously served as president of the Bulgarian National Audit Office (BNAO), was selected from a limited pool of eligible candidates defined by constitutional amendments passed in December 2023.
+Glavchev, who previously served as president of the Bulgarian National Audit Office (BNAO), was selected from a limited pool of eligible candidates defined by constitutional amendments passed in December 2023, Xinhua news agency reported.

 These amendments stipulate that the caretaker prime minister must be chosen from among the speaker of the National Assembly, the governor or deputy governor of the Bulgarian National Bank, the president or vice-president of the BNAO, or the Ombudsman or a deputy Ombudsman.